 The prospect of raising money can be intimidating.
 But with proper planning, reaching your fundraising goal is no sweat!

-When you participate in A Ride to Remember, your fundraising dollars fuel Alzheimer's Association initiatives to provide care, support and research.
 Once you register, you'll have access to a personal fundraising webpage and fundraising tools in your Participant Center.
 Your fundraising webpage makes it easy for donors to make a donation toward your efforts and track your fundraising progress over the next few months.

 Use the app or log in at the top of the page to: